ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ~~~
 {: title="A cyclic document" #example-yaml-cyclic}

-Even if a representaion graph is not cyclic, treating it as a simple tree could lead to improper behaviors
+Even if a representation graph is not cyclic, treating it as a simple tree could lead to improper behaviors
-(such as the "billion laughs" problem).
+(such as the "billion laughs"
+or "Exponential Entity Expansion" problem).

 ~~~ yaml
 x1: &a1 ["a", "a"]